erikacamilleri/secib-java-course/java-ib-sec/src/lower/lesson11/README.md

 We will learn that classes contain variables, also known as object properties, and methods, which we sometimes refer to as behaviour.

+*This links with CCS pages 292 - 294, D.1.2 Distinguishing between object and instantiation.*

 ## Define your first class

 A class is created by using the keyword `class`.
 As we have seen previously it is very possible to create classes with just methods.
 Similarly, it is technically possible to just create classes that contain only variables.
 However, we generally create objects that model real world objects and processes so it is very common to define classes that contain both variables and methods.